 In today’s lesson, I want to talk about how an entrepreneur thinks.
 Then I’ll outline some steps you can take to start that type of thinking.
 I believe you will quickly see the benefits of adopting the mindset of an entrepreneur.

 Who are the true entrepreneurs?

 - Entrepreneurs view themselves as people who control their destinies.
 It’s part of their mindset.
-When you begin to believe you are in control of the No.1 thing you do in your life, you will begin to feel the power of being in control of everything you do.
+When you begin to believe you are in control of the number-one thing you do in your life, you will begin to feel the power of being in control of everything you do.

 - Entrepreneurs know what needs to be done and do it.
 They don’t need anyone telling them what to do next.
-One of the reasons most people fail in being traditional entrepreneurs is because they have been programmed to take instructions from others.
+One of the reasons most people fail in being traditional entrepreneurs is that they have been programmed to take instructions from others.
 It began as children by our parents and teachers, then it continued as an employee.

 - Entrepreneurs are accountable to themselves for their actions and decisions.
 They know that their success comes from doing what needs to be done to satisfy their clients/customers.
 While there may be many things they prefer not doing, they hold themselves accountable and do what needs to be done to meet the needs of their customers.

 - Entrepreneurs know their value to the market is based on their personal brand and the quality and type of the services they provide.
 Therefore, they are always looking at the refinements they can make to be people of greater value and ways they can enhance their personal brand.